willowmck/pov-template/13-circuit-breaking/README.md

 ## Perform Failover

 With the configurations in place, Gloo Platform will configure the ingress and proxy sidecars to automatically failover when the OutlierDetection parameters are met.
-To simulate this, the frontend in shared will be configured to no longer respond to traffic.
+To simulate this, the frontend in web will be configured to no longer respond to traffic.
 The ingress gateway will observe this behavior and automatically remove cluster-1 frontend from the list of available endpoints.
 It will then prefer the endpoint in lob until cluster-1 frontend is healthy again.
 ![Failover](images/failover.png)

-* Break frontend in shared so that it can no longer respond to traffic
+* Break frontend in web so that it can no longer respond to traffic
 ```shell
 kubectl patch deploy frontend --patch '{"spec":{"template":{"spec":{"containers":[{"name":"server","command":["sleep","20h"],"readinessProbe":null,"livenessProbe":null}]}}}}' --context web -n online-boutique
 ```